 He then said to all those who were listening, “Today this scripture is fulfilled in your hearing.”
 (Luke 4:21)

-Jesus was the first to declare that true freedom is possible.
+Jesus was the first to declare that true freedom – freedom from sin, and death, and hell – is possible.
+But that freedom came at a high price.

-Soon thereafter, Jesus was crucified.
-He died for the sins of the world, leaving behind His Spirit and His followers to carry on His work and His message.
-If you are a follower of Christ, you have been given all you need to find the courage, like the heroes we revere, to make a difference in the world.As Christians, we've been given all we need to make a difference in the world.
+When Jesus departed this earth, He left behind two things to carry on His work and His message: His Spirit and His followers.
+If you are a follower of Christ, you have been given all you need to find the strength and courage, like the heroes we revere, to make a difference in the world.As Christians, we've been given all we need to make a difference in the world.
 Click To Tweet

-If we are truly honest with ourselves, it is not our inadequacy that we fear the most, but rather that through faith and the power of the Holy Spirit working within us, we have been destined to change the world.
+If we are truly honest with ourselves, it is not our inadequacy that we fear the most, but rather that through faith and the power of the Holy Spirit working within us, we can make a difference in a world desperate for hope.